idp-myocp/goldenpath-template/skeletons/gh-actions-artifactory/CI.md

-# GitHub Actions CI Method
+# GitHub Actions CI Method with Artifactory

 ## Requirements

-The GitHub Actions CI Method will require repository secrets setup before GitHub Actions can run
+The GitHub Actions CI Method with Artifactory will require repository or organization secrets setup before GitHub Actions can run

-CI Secrets
+### Secrets Require.

+- `JF_ACCESS_TOKEN` - JFrog Artifactory access token
-- `REGISTRY_NAMESPACE` - The Quay.io registry namespace you wish to push the image to ex. quay.io/<IMAGE_NAMESPACE>/<IMAGE_NAME>:Tag
+- `JF_URL` - The URL of the JFROG instance
-- `REGISTRY_USERNAME` - The Quay.io registry username for the bot
+- `REGISTRY_NAMESPACE` - The Artifactory Repository where to upload the image
-- `REGISTRY_PASSWORD` - The Quay.io registry password for the bot
+- `REGISTRY_URL` - The Registry url, usually it the JF_URL without the https